MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/troubleshoot.md

 ---
-title: Troubleshoot common problems when using Azure Developer CLI (azd)
+title: Troubleshoot common problems when using Azure Developer CLI (azd) Preview
 description: In this article, troubleshoot common problems when using Azure Developer CLI (azd)
 author: puicchan
 ms.author: puichan